-The United Kingdom is one of the most popular tourist destinations in the world, and produces millions of (sometimes tacky) souvenirs to cater to visitors.
+The United Kingdom is one of the most popular tourist destinations in the world and produces millions of (sometimes tacky) souvenirs to cater to visitors.
 Instead of picking up tea towels with Prince Charles’ face pictured on the front, t-shirts with Big Ben prints, or souvenir fridge magnets of buses and mailboxes, consider bringing back something a little more special.
 Depending on which counties or cities you visit, you’ll have plenty of opportunities to purchase unique souvenirs and gifts.

 Marks & Spencers food halls are almost an institution in the United Kingdom.
 Nearly every British person will have enjoyed a Colin the Caterpillar Cake or a Percy Pig sweet at some time or another.
-You can’t visit the UK and avoid trying a packet sandwich from M&S, or picking up a box of their chocolate biscuits.
+You can’t visit the UK and avoid trying a packet sandwich from M&S or picking up a box of their chocolate biscuits.
 Just be warned - Marks & Spencers sandwiches are so popular that they often sell out well before lunchtime.
 If you’re looking for a more ‘out of the box’ souvenir, do what the British do and head to M&S.

 Tea is truly a symbol of English culture, and very light to pack in your suitcase!
 There are numerous different varieties for sale in the UK, alongside a range of cakes to accompany them.
 If you’re after something that packs a little more punch, you could always bring back a jar of Marmite, a form of special molasses that is spread on bread, or a bottle of Worcestershire sauce.
 Although to be honest, you’re probably safer sticking to the tea!

+One of the things to buy in Germany is traditional clothing.
 If you’re purchasing clothes for a man, opt for Lederhose, a kind of short dungaree, traditionally made of leather and which stops a little above the knees.
 For women, instead opt for a Dirndl, the traditional Bavarian peasant dress.
 It consists of a corset, a skirt and an apron.
 Don’t forget to get the matching hats!